boltlabs-inc/key-mgmt/README.md

 ## Install & Setup

+### Dependencies:

-You will need a recent version of [stable Rust](https://www.rust-lang.org/) to build the DAMS project.
+- A recent version of [stable Rust](https://www.rust-lang.org/) to build the DAMS project.
 We have tested with 1.59.0.
+- OpenSSL.
+You should be able to install this using your package manager of choice.
+- [MongoDB](https://www.mongodb.com/try/download/community) is required to run `dams-key-server`.
+This includes running the integration tests.

-Once Rust is installed, build the project as follows:
+Once the required dependencies are installed, build the project as follows:

 ```bash
 cargo build --all-features --all-targets